MEMS launches playground campaign

 Katy McNabb, a member of the school board said at the board level some money was set aside for the green space committee to hire landscape architects, designers and traffic engineers to come up with a plan for the entire school property.
 The committee wants to help use the space available in a better manner.

 "We have a lot of space...three big fields," she said.
 "Pick up and drop off and traffic patterns is something that I know a lot of parent...teachers...are concerned with, so looking at the entire big picture at how maybe we can change that."
 MEMS after school program, which has around 30 kids enrolled at any given time, also uses the playground.
+Amanda Koscinski, a paraeducator, said by the time after school comes around, most of the kids have already been out on the playground a few times during the day.
+A larger playground, with more space, will keep the students more engaged and moving, she said.
+The playground group does not yet have a design, mostly because they want to have the input of MEMS students.
+Tenner said in the fall, when the students return to school, they will be involved in the design process.

 Sarah O'Keefe, a PTO member, said when she told her daughters about the project, they already came up with great ideas.
 McNabb said by having the kids involved they will have more ownership of the playground.